Last updated September 16th, 2023.

 But, curiously enough, poorer nations might be in the perfect position to develop now if they have the right societal and economic policies.

-It’s impossible to write about the coming decade without mentioning two things: Coronavirus and China.
+It’s impossible to write about the coming decade without mentioning two things: COVID-19 and China.

-This has made many companies reconsider where they source their products.
+Many companies now are reconsidering where they source their products.
 The original logic of putting all your eggs into one basket seemed sound in a stable world.

 After all, economies of scale mean that the larger and more centralized an operation was, the better, as producing goods was comparatively cheaper.